 Now that we have covered what is great about JIRA Service Desk, let’s have a look at its drawbacks:

 Managing Configuration Items (CIs) is very important for any IT Service Desk environment.
-Although this add-on provides no way of managing these, you can fill this gap using our nFeed add-on to connect your Service Desk to an existing CMDB.
+Although JIRA Service Desk provides no way of managing these, you can fill this gap using our nFeed add-on to connect your Service Desk to an existing CMDB, or use Insight which integrates a CMDB to your JIRA.

 As mentioned before, JIRA Service Desk has no integrated knowledge base.
-However you can create an application link to Confluence if you have Confluence of course.
+However you can create an application link to Confluence, if you have Confluence of course.
 If you don’t, then you will miss out on this feature.
+Another good point for pricing: customers accessing the knowledge base don’t count against your Confluence user licences.

 So, why choose JIRA Service Desk?

-JIRA Service Desk add-on compliments JIRA fairly well, albeit it’s only v2.5 it does show massive potential.
-Once a calendar is implemented, the JIRA + JIRA Service Desk + Confluence combo will make a great alternative to the solutions like Service Now, CA and BMC Remedy.
-More affordable, lighter to deploy and based on JIRA, a popular tool amongst users, it can definitely suit the needs of many organisations.
+JIRA Service Desk add-on compliments JIRA fairly well, and became a mature software on its own.
+The seamless integration between JIRA, JIRA Service Desk and Confluence makes a great alternative to the solutions like Service Now, CA and BMC Remedy.
+More affordable, lighter to deploy and based on JIRA, a popular tool amongst users, it can definitely suit the needs of many organisations, and is the logical choice for those which already use some Atlassian tools.